-Name of initiative: Business Incubator Subotica (BIS) - Vojvodina
+Name of initiative: Business Incubator Subotica (BIS)

-Contact person: Ildiko Zedi (BIS Manager)
+Contact: Ildiko Zedi (BIS Manager)

-Email: Not available
+Email: office@bis-su.co.yu

 Website: Not available

 The Business Incubator in Subotica (BIS) was officially opened in December 2006 as the second business incubator in AP Vojvodina.
 The Incubator is supported under the project: 'Building Business Incubators' as part of the Integrated Regional Development Plan of the Autonomous Province of Vojvodina.